johnnietse/manage-mode-ui/README.md

 # TaskMaster 🧠📅

-**TaskMaster** is a modern, visually stunning, and intuitive task management web app inspired by popular productivity tools like Todoist and ClickUp — built with a clean, responsive UI and powerful task organization features.
+Welcome to my second Lovable project! **TaskMaster** is a modern, visually stunning, and intuitive task management web app inspired by popular productivity tools like Todoist and ClickUp — built with a clean, responsive UI and powerful task organization features.
 Built with **React**, **Tailwind CSS**, and **Supabase**.

 ## 🌟 Features